What Factors Affect Natural Gas Prices?

 2. The distance the natural gas has to travel from source to distribution.

-3. Variables of consumer demand, such as volume, timing and volatility.
+3. Variables of consumer demand, such as volume, timing, and volatility.

 5. Transmission pipeline infrastructure.
 This can affect the capacity of companies to move the natural gas from trading hubs, storage facilities, and production areas, to distribution centers.